OpenDDS/OpenDDS/performance-tests/bench/README.md

   - `--wait-for-nodes N`: The number of seconds to wait for nodes before broadcasting the scenario to them.
 The default is 10 seconds.

-  - `--wait-for-reports N`: The number of seconds to wait for a report to come in before timing out.
-The default is 120 seconds.
+  - `--timeout N`: The number of seconds to wait for a scenario to complete.
+    Overrides the value defined in the scenario.
+If N is 0, there is no timeout.

   - `--prealloc-scenario-out PATH`: Instead of running the scenario, write directives (in JSON) that would have been sent to the node controllers to